Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-cosmos/README.md

 azure.cosmos.uri=your-cosmos-uri
 azure.cosmos.key=your-cosmos-key
 azure.cosmos.database=your-cosmos-databasename
+azure.cosmos.populateQueryMetrics=true
+secondary-key=put-your-cosmos-secondary-key-here
 ```

 Property `azure.cosmos.consistency-level` is also supported.

-Property `azure.cosmos.credential` is also supported.
-AzureKeyCredential feature provides capability to
-rotate keys on the fly.
-You can use `CosmosCredentialConfiguration.switchXXX()` methods to rotate key.
+AzureKeyCredential feature provides capability to rotate keys on the fly.
+You can use `AzureKeyCredential.update()` methods to rotate key.
 For more information on this, see the [Sample Application][sample_cosmos_switch_key] code.

 #### (Optional) Add Spring Boot Actuator
 If you choose to add Spring Boot Actuator for Cosmos DB, add `management.health.azure-cosmos.enabled=true` to application.properties.